daler/pybedtools/docs/source/index.rst

-`pybedtools` is released under the GPLv2 license; see LICENSE.txt for more info.
+As of 2022, `pybedtools` is released under the MIT license; see LICENSE.txt for more info.

 .. note::